filcuc/dotherside/README.md

 * Creating custom QAbstractListModels
 * Creating custom properties, signals and slots
 * Creating from QML QObject defined in the binded language
+* Creating from Singleton QML QObject defined in the binded language

 ## Prebuilt binaries
 Currently we provide the prebuilt binaries for the following